 Fabricland Interiors Bites Big Apple

-The 70-year-old, family owned company, which also operates the 21,000-square-foot Fabricland Interiors store in North Plainfield , N.J. , and the 14,000-square-foot Nassaus Window Fashions store in Paramus , N.J. , opened in a 700-square-foot storefront at 469 Amsterdam Ave.
+The 70-year-old, family owned company, which also operates the 21,000-square-foot Fabricland Interiors store in North Plainfield, N.J., and the 14,000-square-foot Nassaus Window Fashions store in Paramus, N.J., opened its new location in a 700-square-foot storefront at 469 Amsterdam Ave.

 The new store is focused entirely on window fashions, which are divided into custom and ready-made on each side of the shop.
 Custom offers 50 percent discounts on first-quality fabrics, including Laura Ashley, Waverly and Ralph Lauren.